Aandri99/redpitaya-knowledgebase/active_learning/Chapter3/12_PWM_doc.rst

 Introduction
 -----------------
-DAC.
-I teased this acronym in the previous course, but what is it?
-DAC stands for Digital to Analogue Converter.
-As the name tells you, it converts digital values to analogue ones, usually voltage, sometimes current.
-DAC’s usefulness should be self-explanatory, but to state the obvious: whenever you need a way to convert digital signal into an analogue value, you use a DAC.
-But this was just a teaser for the next course.
-Today we’ll be looking at pulse width modulation (PWM), which may be, as we’ll explore today, used to generate a stable voltage.
+In the previous course, we briefly touched upon the concept of DAC or Digital to Analogue Converter, which converts digital values into analogue ones, usually voltage or current.
+Its usefulness is apparent whenever there is a need to convert digital signals to analogue values.
+However, in this course, we will be focusing on Pulse Width QModulation (PWM), which can be used to generate a stable voltage.
-If you are reading this document, I am sure you have used PWM before.
-It is a handy tool for dimming light sources, adjusting power of small motors, and much more.
-PWM works by powering the device only part of the time, which reduces the average device output power.
-If repetition cycle is fast enough, we perceive only the average output power.
-But how is it generated?
-When can you use it?
-Can it be improved?
+PWM is a familiar tool to most readers, and it is widely used for dimming light sources, adjusting power of small motors, and various other applications.
+It operates by supplying power to the device only a fraction of theQ time, thus reducing the average output power.
+If the repetition cycle is fast enough, the device's output power is perceived only as the average output power.
+In this course, we will explore how PWM is generated, when it can be used, and how it can be improved.

 .. raw:: html